internetdrew/portfolio-v3/src/pages/blog/building-testing-otp-ui-component-react-typescript.md

 ### Sharing Input Ref Usage

-Because React Hook Form encompasses all input properties, but remember we are already referencing the refs for each input.
-React Hook Form also needs those refs, so we need to share the refs to keep our focus functionality and allow React Hook Form to leverage the refs.
+We are already using our input refs but React Hook Form also needs them.
+We need to share the ref of each input to keep our focusing functionality and allow React Hook Form to also leverage them.

 ```typescript
 const { ref, ...rest } = register(`otp.${index}` as const);